University of South Florida

 Office: PCD 4140

 Dr. Ojanen received her Ph.D. at the University of Turku, Finland (2006), and completed her post-doctoral research at the University of Kansas (2007-2008).
-She specializes on the study of social goals, behaviors, and social adjustment among peers, using advanced analysis of social-developmental data.
+She specializes on the study of social goals, aggression and other behaviors and social adjustment among peers, using advanced analysis of social-developmental data.

 CNS (Social-developmental Psychology)